misterbisson/wpcas-server/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

+= What version of CAS does this plugin replicate? =

+wpCAS Server currently replicates partial functionality of a CAS 2.0 server.

+= You just said "partial"...what doesn't this support? =

+Currently wpCAS Server has not implemented the Proxy ticketing found in the <a href="http://www.jasig.org/cas/cas2-architecture">CAS 2.0 architecture</a>.

 == Hooks & Filters ==